strawbunnylatte/strawbunnylatte/README.md

 <img width="2048" height="226" alt="Image" src="https://github.com/user-attachments/assets/0949940f-3225-490f-b682-7e339bb6a3ac" />

+DNI: proshippers/darkshippers, minors under 13 + adults over 25 (this isn't really a strict dni, more of a thin ice, if you DO interact, do so with care), racists, homophobes, zoophiles, ableists/people who mock disabilities for fun. full dni/int in strawpage

+${\textsf{\color{#ffffff} . }}$

 chronically afk. like i'm 90% of the time afk or offtab, please whisper instead so i don't miss your message!

 <img width="1000" height="200" alt="Image" src="https://github.com/user-attachments/assets/216b27df-b015-4764-8c56-48f60742e331" />